erik/gob/README.md

 Gob is an implementation of the B language, written in Go.

-Currently the project is in its infancy and exists only as a collection of unit tests.
+Currently the project is in its infancy and is probably the most brittle compiler ever written.
 Run `go test ./...` to check for sanity.

-`go build .` (or `go get github.com/erik/gob`) will give you an executable that parses files passed on the command line, and not much else.
+`go build .` (or `go get github.com/erik/gob`) will give you an executable that parses B files given to it on the command line and generates C output.
+You can't compile this quite yet, because the B standard library wrapper hasn't been written yet.

+`$ gob examples/snide.b`

 I aim to get a fully functional B-language compiler out of this project, with compilation to native code through intermediate C, LLVM